Introduction

 of the parent.
 This is by design.
 To inherit the constructor of a parent

-class simply specify it in your subclass
+class simply specify it in your subclass setup:

 var Parent = Stapes.subclass({